NickCarneiro/gps2zip/Readme.md

 # Quick Start

 	npm install gps2zip
+	npm install -d
 	node server.js

 # Accuracy
 The output is approximate.
 The source data is just a list of coordinates, not actual boundaries.
 The algorithm just finds the minimum euclidean distance between the point in question and the known points.
 No error checking for points outside the United States.

 # Related

 You can get full street addresses using the Google Maps Reverse Geocoding API: